alfonsof/aws-python-examples/awslambdahello/README.md

   "Peter"
   ```

-* Test the AWS Lambda function:
+* Run the code.

   Run the code in a AWS lambda function using the test button.

+* Test the AWS Lambda function.

   You should see the next message in the log: